mrsarm/mongotail/README.rst

     $ mongotail MYDATABASE -l 0

-A _step by step_ guide of how to use Mongotail and the latest features is `here <http://mrsarm.blogspot.com.ar/2016/08/mongotail-2-0-with-new-features-mongodb-3-2-support.html>`_.
+A *step-by-step* guide of how to use Mongotail and the latest features is `here <http://mrsarm.blogspot.com.ar/2016/08/mongotail-2-0-with-new-features-mongodb-3-2-support.html>`_.